LiemDQ/LiemDQ.github.io/content/posts/oss_success.md

 [^1]: What's that?
 You want to code your website in TypeScript instead of JavaScript?
 That's only in the 'Plus' plan, sorry.
 And did you want caching on your server, too?
 [^3]: GCC was the top dog for a long time, but in recent years Clang has pretty much tied it and is [even pulling ahead for certain workloads](https://www.phoronix.com/review/gcc-clang-eoy2023/8).
 [^2]: In this link, Gurobi, MindOpt, OptVerse, COPT and MOSEK are commercial solvers.
 [^4]: You might be wondering why we're comparing solve time here as opposed to how good the solutions are.
 Even if a solver is slower, do we really care if it eventually finds the same answer?
 Unfortunately, MIP problems are [NP-complete](https://en.wikipedia.org/wiki/NP-completeness), so the computational complexity scales exponentially with the size of the problem.
 That makes solver speed very important, because it can mean the difference between a problem being feasible or not.
-Otherwise, modelers have to make simplifying assumptions, such as approximating a nonlinear function as a [convex function](https://en.wikipedia.org/wiki/Convex_optimization), which can significantly improve the solution time at the expensive of less aggressive optimization.
+Otherwise, modelers have to make simplifying assumptions, such as approximating a nonlinear function as a [convex function](https://en.wikipedia.org/wiki/Convex_optimization), which can significantly improve the solution time at the expense of less aggressive optimization.
 [^5]: There's not much improvement across different compiler versions here, but the pgbench benchmark likely already benefits from heavy optimization, since database operations are extremely common.
 [^6]: There's a good case to be made for 'yes'.
-In the past 20 years, there's been a [50x speed-up in MILP solvers from algorithmic improvements alone](https://www.sciencedirect.com/science/article/pii/S2192440622000077).  before hardware improvements are taken into account.
+In the past 20 years, there's been a [50x speed-up in MILP solvers from algorithmic improvements alone](https://www.sciencedirect.com/science/article/pii/S2192440622000077).
+That's before hardware improvements are taken into account.
 Given how crucial solve times are for problem feasibility, that suggests it's still a ripe research area.
 [^7]: To be clear, I'm not implying this is actually the case.